uias/Tinderbar/Carthage/Checkouts/Pageboy/Documentation/Pageboy 3 Migration Guide.md

 - iOS 9.0+
 - Xcode 10.0+
-- Swift 4.2+
+- Swift 4.0+

 ## What's new

-- Added support for Swift 4.2.
 - View Controllers can now be inserted and removed dynamically.
+- Fixed numerous performance and memory issues.
+- Improved Swift 4 & 4.2 compatibility.

 ## API Changes

 ### PageboyViewControllerDelegate
 - Default implementations of `PageboyViewControllerDelegate` have been removed - effectively requiring all functions to be implemented.

+### Properties
+- `showsPageControl` has now been removed completely due to [#128](https://github.com/uias/Pageboy/issues/128).

 ### Functions
 - `reloadPages()` is now `reloadData()`.